What to Expect During a Virtual Lactation Consultation

 It can be helpful (but not required) to have nearby:

-A firm pillow or breastfeeding pillow
+A firm pillow

 Your pump and parts, if you have pump questions

-Any bottles, shields, or tools you’re using
+Any bottles, shields, or tools you’re using or planning to use

 If a partner or support person is available, they can be helpful extra hands, but it’s also fine if it’s just you and baby.